Random sample consensus: Overview

 The set of inliers obtained for the fitting model is called the consensus set.
-The RANSAC algorithm will iteratively repeat the above two steps until the obtained consensus set in certain iteration has enough inliers.
+The RANSAC algorithm will iteratively repeat the above two steps until the obtained consensus set in a certain iteration has enough inliers.

 The input to the RANSAC algorithm is a set of observed data values, a model to fit to the observations, and some confidence parameters defining outliers.
 In more details than the aforementioned RANSAC algorithm overview, RANSAC achieves its goal by repeating the following steps: